bastianschnieder/janaf2nasa/README.md

-# t2nasa
+# janaf2nasa
-conversion tool to convert thermodynamic data from JANAF to NASA-7 polynomial format
+Python tool to convert thermodynamic data from JANAF (Joint Army-Navy-Air Force) to NASA-7 polynomial format.

 ## Description
 This repository provides a Python script to convert thermodynamic data from JANAF (table) format